I have a passion for anything crochet and love to collect, try out, and share the best free crochet patterns I discover!

 2. Love Angel

-As a small doll, she is perfect for hanging in your Christmas tree and at a little bigger size she will be a fantastic addition to your Christmas decor or even as a snuggly doll on your couch!
+As a small doll, she is perfect for hanging on your Christmas tree, and at a little bigger size, she will be a fantastic addition to your Christmas decor or even as a snuggly doll on your couch!
 If you leave her as is—hearts and all—she is just the perfect little guardian angel or all ready for Valentine's Day!
 The possibilities are endless for this little cutie!